-The Foundation pays management fees related to its investments and the investments of the agency fund it manages.
-Fees paid to various money managers are allocated between the Foundation's investment accounts and agency funds based on the relative fair value of the funds.
-Mutual funds, exchange traded funds and alternative investments report performance net of management fees such that fees for those funds are not reflected as expense, but instead reduce reported investment income.
+The Foundation pays management and advisory fees related to its investments and the investments of the agency fund it manages.
+Advisory fees are allocated between the Foundation's investment accounts and agency funds based on the relative fair value of the funds.
+Mutual funds and alternative investments report performance net of management fees such that fees for those funds are not reflected as expense, but instead reduce reported investment income.